karavanov/kaspa-observer-kaspathon/README.md

 Kaspa Observer helps users monitor multiple Kaspa wallets and public addresses without bouncing between block explorers.

-Designed as a **pocket observer**, it combines real-time balance updates, rich asset context, and offline resilience into a single, clean portfolio-style interface — focused purely on observation and insight.
+Designed as a **pocket observer**, it combines live KAS balance streaming, real-time market price updates, rich asset context, and offline resilience into a single, clean portfolio-style interface — focused purely on observation and insight.

 The app is **read-only and non-custodial by design**:
 - no private keys